 Fun fact: Did you know watermelons are 92% water?
 Isn’t that incredible!

 During those hot summer months, watermelons are perfect for satisfying our sweet tooth and also quenching our thirst.
 However, they don’t have much protein or fiber to help keep us full.

-This watermelon salad recipe’s base is orzo.
-Adding in feta and arugula complete it to that it’s a side dish that has substance to help keep you full.
+This watermelon pasta salad’s base is orzo.
+I threw in feta and arugula to complete it so that it’s a side dish that has substance to help keep us full.

 What is Orzo?